FedericoBruzzone/your-optimizing-compiler-is-not-smart-enough/presentation.typ

   ]
 ]

-#focus-slide[
+// #focus-slide[
-  = So your compiler is unable to _incrementalize_ functions with multiple recursions?
+//   = So your compiler is unable to _incrementalize_ functions with multiple recursions?
-  Apparently, yes.
+//   Apparently, yes.
-]
+// ]

 #simple-slide[
-  = The Y. A. Liu's Incrementalization
+  = The Y. Annie Liu's Incrementalization

   #align(horizon)[
   #toolbox.side-by-side(columns: (1fr, 3fr))[